PetarSimonovic/bank/README.md

 The date checking process will allow users to input dates using any separator (including DD-MM-YYYY, DD.MM.YYYY ) and will standardise to DD/MM/YYYY.

+### Known issues

+- The statement cannot yet be sorted by date: it outputs debits and credits in the order they are made, not by the date the user provides.

-To resolve this issue, the ```checkDate``` function could be repurposed to create a timestamp that could be attached to each entry, allowing the account array to be sorted.
+To resolve this issue, the ```checkDate``` function could be repurposed to create a timestamp that could be attached to each entry, allowing the account array to be sorted, eg:

 ```js
 this.validDate = `${year}${month}${day}`
 ```

-### Known issues

-- The statement cannot yet be sorted: it outputs debits and credits in the order they are made, not by date.

 - Dates must be entered as strings, while amounts are entered as numeric values.
 This is cumbersome and confusing from a user perspective.

-- There is no default date at present - the current date could be used as a default.
+- There is no default date at present - the solution could assing the current system date as a default.

 ### Tech stack